 - Village Coordinator (2 positions)

 - Reference Form (New staff need TWO written references)

 Note: The DCFS Form referred to is the Department of Child and Family Services “Authorization for Background Check”, which is a requirement for all staff and volunteers.
 An additional criminal background check will also be conducted before hiring.

 How to Apply:

-Interviews begin in January and continue until all positions are filled.
+Interviews begin in February, after an individual’s application packet is complete, and continue until all positions are filled.